JavisJL/auditDeFi/README.md

 # dualpools
 Dual Pools contract code for audit

-Please read Dual Pools Audit.pdf for deployement instructions and more information.
+Please read DualPoolsInfo.pdf for deployement instructions and more information.